-The Board held 12 meetings, 2 of which were special meetings, during the fiscal year ended December 31, 2022.
-Each director attended at least 75% of the meetings of the Board and the committees on which he or she served during the period that he or she served.
+The Board held 12 meetings, 2 of which were special meetings, during the fiscal year ended December 31, 2023.
+Each director attended at least 75% of the meetings of the Board and the committees on which he or she served during the period.
 We encourage but do not require our directors to attend our annual meetings of shareholders.
 Last year, all of our directors then in office attended the annual meeting.